List of conspiracy theories: Paul the Apostle

 Paul the Apostle makes an appearance in some variants of the medieval Jewish anti-Christian polemic, Toledot Yeshu, as a spy for the rabbis.
 Muslims have long believed that Paul purposefully corrupted the original revealed teachings of Jesus by introducing elements of paganism, the theology of the cross, and the idea of original sin producing the need for redemption.
-The Baháʼí Faith also regards Paul as a false or misguided preacher who corrupted Jesus's original message.
-In this sense, he is seen as the real "Judas" who betrayed Jesus.

 Racism

 White genocide conspiracy theory is a white nationalist notion that immigration, integration, low fertility rates and abortion are being promoted in predominantly white countries to dispossess or eliminate white people.
 A 2017 study in France by IFOP, for example, found that 48% of participants believed that political and media elites are conspiring to replace white people with immigrants.

-While the idea of Black genocide in the United States is not a conspiracy theory, accusations that birth control and medical abortions are part of a deliberate and ongoing genocide of African Americans has been cited as a conspiracy theory.
+While the idea of black genocide in the United States is not a conspiracy theory, accusations that birth control and medical abortions are part of a deliberate and ongoing genocide of African Americans has been cited as a conspiracy theory.

 "The Plan" is an alleged plot by white power brokers in Washington, D.C., to take control of the city's local government from African Americans, who were a majority of the city's population from the late 1950s to the early 2010s and remain its largest ethnic group.